rabia-ASIK/house-price-prediction/README.md

 The target variable is right-skewed, which can negatively affect model performance.

+> At first, I underestimated how skewed the target variable was, but this turned out to be one of the most important factors affecting model performance.

 ---

 ### Log Transformation

 ![Log Target](outputs/log_target_distribution.png)

-Applying log transformation stabilizes variance and improves learning.
+Log transformation stabilizes variance and improves learning.

 ---